kkinnear/zprint/README.md

 In addition to meeting the goals listed above, zprint has the following specific features:

-* Prints function definitions at the repl (including clojure.core functions)
+* Prints function definitions at the Clojure repl (including clojure.core functions)
 * Prints s-expressions (EDN structures) at the repl
 * Processes Clojure source files through lein-zprint
+* Support Clojure and Clojurescript
 * Competitive performance
 * Highly configurable, with an intuitive function classification scheme
 * Respects the right margin specification